 Death Angel (1982-1991, 2001-present): a Thrash Metal band from San Francisco, California, USA.

-eath Angel formed in San Francisco, California, USA. (the home of the so-called "bay area thrashers") in 1982; a group of bands whose members included the likes of Anthrax, Metallica, Slayer and others.
+orming in San Francisco, California, USA (the home of the so-called "bay area thrashers") in 1982, Death Angel would join a group of bands whose members included the likes of Anthrax, Metallica, Slayer and others.
 Death Angel was an all-in-the-family affair consisting of five cousins, Mark Osegueda (vocals), Rob Cavestany (guitar), Gus Pepa (guitar), Denis Pepa (bass) and 12-year-old Andy Galeon (drums); all of Filipino descent.
 After considering several names for the band, including Dark Fury, Cavestany and just 'D'.
 Pepa settled on the name "Death Angel" after coming across a book by that title in a book store.

 In 1983, the band released their first demo, Heavy Metal Insanity, a demo that many considered more of a NWOBHM style than what they would later be known for.